Guardian angel: Late and modern Judaism

-According to rabbi Leo Trepp, in late Judaism, the belief developed that, "the people have a heavenly representative, a guardian angel.
+According to Rabbi Leo Trepp, in late Judaism, the belief developed that, "the people have a heavenly representative, a guardian angel.
 Every human being has a guardian angel.
-Previously the term `Malakh', angel, simply meant messenger of God."
+Previously the term Malakh (angel) simply meant messenger of God."

 Chabad believes that people might indeed have guardian angels.
 For Chabad, God watches over people and makes decisions directly with their prayers and it is in this context that the guardian angels are sent back and forth as emissaries to aid in this task.
 Thus, they are not prayed to directly, but the angels are part of the workings of how the prayer and response comes about.

-In the view of rabbi Adin Steinsaltz:
+In the view of Rabbi Adin Steinsaltz:

-Although the term "guardian angel" is rarely used in Judaism, there are references to angels with specific protective functions.
+In Judaism, there are references to angels with specific protective functions.
 An example of this can be seen in the birth protection rituals practiced among others by Ashkenazi Jews in parts of Alsace, Switzerland and Southern Germany.
 Pregnant women and newborn children would be given text amulets bearing the names of the angels Senoi, Sansenoi and Semangelo.
 These angels were supposed to protect pregnant women and newborn children from Lilith.
 This can be traced back to the story of Lilith, in which God sends three angels to bring Lilith back to Adam.
 They are unsuccessful in this task, but Lilith admits to having been created to harm children.
 She promises to spare children who carry the name or likeness of the three angels with them.

+Samael was identified as the guardian angel and prince of Rome and the archenemy of Israel.
+By the beginning of Jewish culture in Europe, Samael had been established as a representative of Christianity, due to his identification with Rome.